ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}

-With IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite, you can choose a location to represent a data center that you fill with your own infrastructure resources and start running IBM Cloud™ Databases on your own infrastructure.
+With IBM Cloud™ Databases for PostgreSQL enabled by IBM Cloud Satellite, you can choose a location to represent a data center that you fill with your own infrastructure resources and start running IBM Cloud™ Databases on your own infrastructure.
 {: shortdesc}

 ## Before you begin